isovalent/ebpf-docs/docs/linux/kfuncs/cgroup_rstat_flush.md

 ## Definition

-Collect all per-cpu stats in `cgrp`'s subtree into the global countersand propagate them upwards.
-After this function returns, all cgroups in the subtree have up-to-date ->stat.
+Collect all per-CPU stats in `cgrp`'s sub-tree into the global countersand propagate them upwards.
+After this function returns, all cGroups in the sub-tree have up-to-date `->stat`.

-This also gets all cgroups in the subtree including `cgrp` off the ->updated_children lists.
+This also gets all cGroups in the sub-tree including `cgrp` off the `->updated_children` lists.

 This function may block.